Optimize Your Cable for Flexibility and High Flex Life

-Will your cable need to be bent or curved around infrastructure?
-If so, you may need high flex cable, or cable with strong flexibility.
+If your cable needs to bend or curve around infrastructure, you may need high flex cable, or cable with strong flexibility.

-Flex life deals less with how the cable moves, and more with how often it can move in these ways without taking serious damage.
-Many cables can bend to some degree for limited use (e.g., installation).
-High flex life cable can bend repeatedly and regularly without disrupting the cable’s intended use, such as power supply or data transfer.
+Flex life deals with how often a cable moves without becoming damaged.
+Many cables can bend for limited use, such as during installation.
+High flex life cable bends repeatedly and routinely without disrupting the cable’s intended use.
+Examples include power supply cables, data transfer cables, and robotic application cables.

-Ultimately, the distinction comes down to use and application.
-If your cable needs to move well, it must be flexible.
+Ultimately, if your cable needs to move well, it must be flexible.
 If your cable needs to move often, it must have a high flex life.
 In many applications, such as industrial machinery or factory automation, both flexibility and high flex life are required.

 - Retractable.
 A coiled or spiral cable is intended to “snap back” into shape after being pulled or extended.